Table of Contents_

 Many of Fujifilm’s mirrorless cameras make use of the same APS-C sized image sensor found in the X-T10.
 There’s a reason Fujifilm continues to use this image sensor in a variety of its cameras: It’s a reliable, functional image sensor that produces outstanding images in a variety of conditions, even if its resolution count of 16.3 megapixels is a little dated.

 The X-T10 is a fast performer, thanks to its 77-point autofocus system and a burst mode of up to eight frames per second in the JPEG image format.
 You can shoot in either the JPEG or RAW image format with this model.
+In manual focus mode, the zoom can be adjusted by rotating the rear command dial and the wide tracking modes allow the user to track subject movement across a large 77-point area, significantly improving the camera’s ability to capture moving targets.

 Another interesting imaging option available with most advanced Fujifilm cameras, including the T10, is a film simulation mode.
-You can apply an effect to the digital images that simulates classic film types from the past, which is a great effect to find in a camera that has a design reminiscent of old film cameras, such as the X-T10.
+You can apply an effect to the digital images that simulate classic film types from the past, which is a great effect to find in a camera that has a design reminiscent of old film cameras, such as the X-T10.

 When reading a Fujifilm X-T1 review, you’ll see another strong mirrorless camera that often is compared and contrasted against the X-T10 (as mentioned above).
 The T1 is a much more powerful camera, offering better recording speeds than the X-T10, especially in RAW image format shooting.
-But in terms of image quality, both cameras have the same type and size of image sensor, resulting in very similar image quality.
+But in terms of image quality, both cameras have the same type and size of an image sensor, resulting in very similar image quality.

 A Fujifilm X-T10 vs. Sony A6000 comparison is another common one that those considering the X-T10 make.
 The A6000 provides 24.3 megapixels of resolution to the 16.3 megapixels found in the X-T10, but the Fujifilm model’s individual pixels on the image sensor are larger in physical size than the Sony camera’s pixels, giving the X-T10 better low light image quality than the A6000.
 Both mirrorless cameras have a similar price point.